VeryGoodOpenSource/dart_frog/packages/dart_frog_cli/CONTRIBUTING.md

 dart pub global activate --source path .
 ```

-5. If you are modifying any templates, then make sure to bundle them before activating:
+5. If you are modifying any templates, make sure to bundle them before activating:

 ```sh
 # 📦 Bundle templates (from root)